 In 2012 Mayyim Hayyim celebrated its 10,000th immersion and continued the transition from start-up to grown up, hiring Carrie Bornstein as its executive director and successfully transitioning to new lay leadership.
 In 2013 a small group of existing and new supporters came together to evaporate the existing mortgage to ensure that the bank would no longer own Mayyim Hayyim, the community would.

 Building off of our previous success and with a vision to strengthen, inspire, and build the field we created, Mayyim Hayyim launched the Rising Tide Open Waters Mikveh Network.
-Within its first year, nearly thirty communities from four countries around the world joined to foster this vision and open the doors to the mikveh for everybody in the Jewish world.
+Within its first year, nearly thirty communities from five countries around the world joined to foster this vision and open the doors to the mikveh for everybody in the Jewish world.

 Mayyim Hayyim is a destination for Jews across the spectrum of observance and affiliation.
-Visitors from around the US and indeed, from the around the world, come to Mayyim Hayyim to study, celebrate, immerse, and to be inspired about what is possible in the Jewish future.
+Visitors from around the US and, indeed, from the around the world come to Mayyim Hayyim to study, celebrate, immerse, and to be inspired about what is possible in the Jewish future.